-What stinks is other than the beer, I pretty much love everything on this list and it’s not helping me.
-If you notice your itching nose gets worse when you eat these foods, you might have a mild sensitivity to them.
+If you notice your nose gets itchier when you eat these foods, you might be sensitive to them.

-Also, undiagnosed gluten intolerance may cause chronic nose itch, itching and discharge, chronic diarrhea, constipation, sudden weight loss, brain fog and muscle aches.
+Also, gluten intolerance can cause chronic nose itch, nasal discharge, chronic diarrhea, constipation, sudden weight loss, brain fog, and/or muscle aches.

-If these symptoms sound like what you’re experiencing, cut gluten from your diet completely for one month.
+If you experience these symptoms, cut gluten from your diet completely for two months.
 Then, reintroduce gluten foods to test for a reaction.
-If your symptoms return with a vengeance, you’re one of the millions of people who have gluten intolerance.
+If your symptoms return, you’re likely intolerant to gluten.

-Chronic dry skin due to low humidity, dehydration or autoimmune disease can cause irritating nose itch.
-Simple dry skin can be easily remedied by using a humidifier in your home and treating your dry skin with natural coconut oil or olive oil.
+Dry skin due to low humidity, dehydration, or autoimmune disease can cause irritating nose itch.
+A simple case of dry skin can be easily remedied by using a humidifier and moisturizing your skin with natural coconut oil or olive oil.

-Skin disorders such as psoriasis, eczema and hives causes chronic itching nose as well.
+Skin disorders such as psoriasis, eczema, and hives can also cause chronic itchy nose.
 Psoriasis and eczema can flare up inside the nose, causing embarrassing nose itch and discomfort.
 Echinacea tea can help ease this terrible itch naturally.
 You can drink it or use it directly on the itch for immediate, lasting relief.
-Chamomile tea also has similar anti-allergy, anti-inflammatory health benefits.
+Moreover, chamomile tea has similar anti-allergy and anti-inflammatory benefits.

 Hang in there.
 Test yourself for food allergies and experiment with natural allergy remedies.
-The nose itch may never completely go away but at least you can get it under control.
+Even if the chronic itch never completely goes away, you can at least get it under control.